 - 1. Development proposals for the Harbour Car Park should: - i) take full account of its waterside location, improving access to the water and connections between the town and the sea; - ii) respond positively to the aspirations of the community and have sought early consultation with the local community and Town Council; - iii) ensure retail uses are, complementary to, and not competing with town centre retail uses (focusing on maritime and leisure activities), and year-long and seasonal "pop-up" structures; and, - iv) provide a well-planned vision for the whole site which supports the policies, objectives and investment priorities for the town centre and waterfront. - 2.
 Development proposals must respect and not harm the historic character of the town centre and harbour area and not have an adverse impact on its vitality. - 3.
-Development proposals must demonstrate, through a Heritage Impact Assessment, that they have examined the potential risk of harm to heritage assets and that the proposal will cause no harm to heritage assets or mitigate potential harm (and in doing so, meet the requirements of Policy DDH2: Development and Heritage Assets).
+Proposals should demonstrate that heritage assets and their settings are conserved in a manner appropriate to their significance in accordance with national policy and the development plan.